Penile Implants for Erectile Dysfunction

 Who Should Get a Penile Implant?

-When these methods do not work, penile implants have a very good success rate and can help you feel “like yourself” again.
-Medical device companies like American Medical Systems (AMS) and Coloplast have developed several products aimed at providing a functional, natural experience for you and your partner.
+Even if medications prove ineffective, patients still have a variety of other options, such as penile implants.
+Medical device companies like American Medical Systems (AMS) and Coloplast have developed several devices aimed at providing a functional, natural experience for you and your partner.

 Types of Penile Implants

 Malleable implants work well for men who do not have the strength or dexterity to work an inflatable penis pump.
-One downside is that the semi-rigid penis can be difficult to conceal, even when positioned downward.
+One downside commonly noted by individuals with this type of penile implant is that the semi-rigid penis can be difficult to conceal, even when positioned downward.

 By repeatedly pressing on a button in the scrotum, the man can inflate the cylinders with a liquid solution drawn from the reservoir to create an erection.
 A deflation valve allows the fluid to flow back into the reservoir, bringing the penis back to a flaccid state.
-Since the entire device is hidden within the body, from the outside no observer can tell that the man has a penis implant.
+Since the entire device is concealed within the body, men can worry much less about the visual appearance of their penile implant, as it will be undetectable from outside of the body.

 Does Sex With a Penile Pump Feel Different?

 Implant surgery does not affect the sensation of intercourse or a man’s ability to reach orgasm or ejaculate.
-Sex with a penile implant feels just like it used to.
+Sex with a penile implant feels just as patients would expect in any other situation where they are no longer hindered by erectile dysfunction.

 As far as your partner is concerned, the penile pump creates an erect penis with an increase in girth and sometimes length, depending on the model.
-Your erection will last as long as you both want it to.
+Your erection will last as long as you each would like it to.

 Surgery to place a penis pump is usually done under general anesthesia.
 The device is introduced through a small incision made in the scrotum or at the base of the penis.
 Most men require an overnight hospital stay and are back on their feet within a week.